MartijnKaijser/repo-scripts/README.md

 ## Contents

-This branch contains a certain catogory of add-ons from which our back-end script creates .zip files which are made available to each Kodi client.
+This branch contains a certain category of add-ons from which our back-end script creates .zip files which are made available to each Kodi client.
 * Background services
 * Screensavers
 * Scripts